-This will be done by reaching beyond the regular teaching and research routines of contemporary higher education, and by encouraging collaborative scholarly co-operation in both the Humanities and Physical Sciences.
+This is done by reaching beyond the regular teaching and research routines of contemporary higher education, and by encouraging collaborative scholarly co-operation in both the Humanities and Physical Sciences.

 JIAS is the first fully fledged institute of advanced learning in Gauteng, South Africa’s political and economic heartland.
-Although rooted within UJ, and committed to achieving UJ’s institutional goals, JIAS will collaborate with other institutions of higher learning throughout the country.
+Although rooted within UJ, and committed to achieving UJ’s institutional goals, JIAS collaborates with other institutions of higher learning in the region and elsewhere in the country.